apache/nuttx/Documentation/platforms/arm/samv7/index.rst

 data link.
 It is possible to use QSPI peripheral in SPI mode if this is supported by MCU (config option ``CONFIG_SAMV7_QSPI_SPI_MODE``).

-The lower-half is initalized by function :c:func:`sam_qspi_initialize` in case of QSPI mode and by :c:func:`sam_qspi_spi_initialize` in case of SPI mode.
+The lower-half is initialized by function :c:func:`sam_qspi_initialize` in case of QSPI mode and by :c:func:`sam_qspi_spi_initialize` in case of SPI mode.

 Static Memory Controller (SMC)